airborne-dad/AirlineTraining/_posts/notes/MV.md

 ### 2. ILS CAT II Approach
 - You’ll be vectored for setup—**brief and review** the approach.
 - The **SPC brief** is already done during the initial briefing in the briefing room, so it's considered done here.
-- Captain will program MCDU and begin TPC briefing with their threats, then your threats, then they will brief the approach.
+- CA will program MCDU and begin TPC briefing with their threats, then your threats, then they will brief the approach.
 - Remember to set **RA mins**.
 - You will call descent checklist and the examiner will say that's completed.
 - **Autopilot + Autothrottle** will stay on for this.